Headache Relief Games: 9 Calming Picks for Pain-Free Play

 For phones, enable Night Shift on iOS or the equivalent blue-light filter on Android.
 According to Apple’s Night Shift documentation, Night Shift uses your clock and geolocation to shift the display to warmer colors at night, then resets in the morning.

 Google’s Night Light setting on Pixel works the same way.
-We tested both side by side on an iPhone 15 and a Pixel 8 over a week of evening play, and the warmer color temperature consistently felt easier on tired eyes.
+On both iOS and Android, the warmer color temperature consistently feels easier on tired eyes during evening play.

 #Hydration, Breaks, and the Habits That Compound

-A water bottle within arm’s reach is the cheapest headache prevention tool we know.
+A water bottle within arm’s reach is one of the cheapest headache prevention tools available.
 The Mayo Clinic lists dehydration among recognized headache triggers, and gaming sessions are sneaky.
 You can lose track of time and fluid intake at the same time.
-We aimed for one full glass per hour during testing and noticed mid-session headaches dropped on the days we hit that target.
+Aiming for one full glass per hour keeps mid-session headaches from creeping in.

 Skip the energy drinks.
 Caffeine withdrawal and rebound caffeine headaches are both real, and they hit hardest the day after a long late-night session.
 A handful of nuts, banana, or dark chocolate covers magnesium and potassium without the crash.